ivy-llc/ivy/docs/partial_source/design/ivy_as_a_framework/ivy_container.rst

             diff_0: ADAM
         }
     }
-The :code:`ivy.Container.diff` method can be applied to arbitrarily many containers at once in a single call, not just two as in the examples above.
+The :meth:`ivy.Container.diff` method can be applied to arbitrarily many containers at once in a single call, not just two as in the examples above.

 Customized Representations
 -------------------------